KatjaFahrion/extraction_tools/readme.md

 spectrum, background_spectrum = tools.extract_spectrum(cube, x, y)
 ```
 where cube is the MUSE datacube as a numpy array, x and y are the coordinates of the source.
-See the example jupyter notebook for more details and how to use additional parameters and other functions.
+See the jupyter notebook for example on how to use it in a workflow.
+Unfortunately without the data as MUSE cubes are too big to host here.